 ArcadeStar Copyright Policy

-The games provided on the Site include games owned by ArcadeStar and games submitted to the Site by third parties.
-Each third party submitting a game is required to represent and warrant to ArcadeStar that the submission of the game and its use on the Site will not violate any copyright or other right of any party.
+The content provided on the Site include content owned by ArcadeStar and content submitted to the Site by third parties.
+Each third party submitting content is required to represent and warrant to ArcadeStar that the submission of the content and its use on the Site will not violate any copyright or other right of any party.

 If we receive a valid counter notification complying with the provisions of Section 512(g) of the U.S. Copyright Act to the effect that the material was removed as a result of mistake or misidentification, we may reinstate access to the material.